Welcome to Lower Mississippi River Fisheries Coordination Office

 - Established: 1994.

-- Number of staff: one.
+- Number of staff: two.

 - Geographic area covered: Arkansas, Kentucky, Louisiana, Mississippi, Missouri, and Tennessee.